 Liquidity and Diversification Without Selling

 Business owners often think of ownership in binary fashion: “Either I own the business, or I don’t.
 I’ll just keep it until I sell it, and that’s that.”
 It is a fact that every business owner will sell his or her business, either partially or totally.
+Make sure you take notes – why we should use an estate planning attorney and how it can help us.

 Consider the options in the Ownership Transfer Matrix: